isbm/go-deb/README.md

 * Reading of modern and legacy Debian package file formats
 * Reading, creating and updating modern and legacy Dpkg repository metadata

-_NOTE: below is where project is aiming.
-This doesn't work yet:_

 ```go
 package main